Important Safety Information

 This User Manual contains important information for protecting yourself and others and preventing equipment problems.
 Failure to follow these safety instructions and precautions can lead to property damage, serious injuries, or death.
 Always read this entire manual before operating WAZER.

 The employer or owner is responsible for compliance with all applicable federal, state and local regulations/codes.

 [ALERT] Always keep this manual in a safe, accessible location near WAZER during operation and maintenance.

-Throughout this document, on product labels, and in other collateral materials, you will come across various signal words to capture your attention.
+Throughout this document, the product labels, and in other collateral materials, you will come across various signal words.
 Some of these signal words alert you to safety hazards.
-This is critical to the safety of WAZER users.
-These signal words are also there to make sure your machine or environment doesn’t suffer any damage.
+These are important to the safety of WAZER users.
+Others are there to make sure your machine or environment does not suffer any damage.
 Be sure to familiarize yourself and all other users of the machine with these signal words.
 Make sure to refer back to this section as needed.
-You can expect to find this signaling next to the section title that contains the content related to the signaling or directly next to the signaling content.

-WARNING indicates a hazardous situation which, if not avoided, could result in death or serious injury.
+WARNING Indicates a hazardous situation that, if not avoided, could result in death or serious injury.

-CAUTION indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
+CAUTION Indicates a hazardous situation that, if not avoided, could result in minor or moderate injury.

-NOTICE indicates a hazardous situation which, if not avoided, could result in property damage.
+NOTICE Indicates a hazardous situation that, if not avoided, could result in property damage.

 In addition to the signal words listed above, WAZER has various Product Safety Signs and Safety Labels placed in visible locations.
 These labels are critical to your safety.
 You must familiarize yourself and other users with their meaning.
 Ignoring these labels may result in equipment or property damage as well as physical injury or death.